Too much choice can be paralyzing. For this reason you may appreciate knowing how to choose a WordPress theme the easy way.

 It’s fine to include features, layouts, fonts and colors you like, but always aim to find your own point of difference when it comes to the final design.

 When you find a blog design you definitely like, make a note of the URL and also the theme they’re using.
 Sometimes you can find this by going to the bottom of the blog where you’ll find it stated in small print.

 If you don’t see the name of the theme anywhere I suggest using an online tool to help you find the name.
 There are a few of these available and some work better than others.
-The one I suggest you use Is It WordPress?
+The one I recommend is, Is It WordPress?

-Just enter the URL of the website and if it’s a WordPress theme, that’s freely available, the tool will present your with the name along with other useful information like the plugins used.
+Just enter the URL of the website and if it’s a WordPress theme, that’s freely available, the tool will present you with the name of the theme along with other useful information like the plugins that are being used.

 A second way to look for themes is by going to the WordPress Theme Directory

 Here you can search for themes using their pre-defined search terms or you can search via your niche as I have below.
 Once again when you find a theme you like add it to your shortlist.